More Stuff and Nonsense

 - Some employees deliver performance episodically, while some deliver steady, but barely adequate performance.
 Either way, they keep their managers drained and anxious, on the "knife edge" of terminating them.
 How can you detect knife-edge performers, and what can you do about them?

-See also Workplace Politics, Critical Thinking and Managing Your Boss for more related articles.
+See also Workplace Politics, Critical Thinking at Work and Managing Your Boss for more related articles.

 I offer email and telephone coaching at both corporate and individual rates.